 Pit bull ownership studies ::

-Studies and research papers examining the owners of high risk dog breeds and the deviant culture of dogfighting authored by doctors, psychologists, universities and animal welfare specialists.
+Studies and research papers examining the owners of high risk dog breeds and the deviant culture of dogfighting authored by doctors, psychologists, legal and animal welfare specialists.

 - Abstract Vicious Dogs Part 2: Criminal Thinking, Callousness, and Personality Styles of Their Owners, by Allison M. Schenk, BA, Laurie L. Ragatz, MS, and William J. Fremouw, PhD, ABPP, Journal of Forensic Sciences, November 10, 2011.